Music is more than a vibration. It is a powerful tool for the inner quest. See how you can use this tool to explore consciousness.

 Different musical vibrations affect our chakras.
 Each frequency and rhythm cultivates different energies.
 Many indigenous cultures use instruments, drums, singing bowls, and rattles to explore the relationship between vibration and consciousness.
-The quality of the voice, melody, tempo, and musical accompaniment are critical ingredients to the song’s spiritual energy.
-This inner work aspect is useful for healing the mind, body, and soul.
+The quality of the voice, melody, tempo and musical accompaniment are critical ingredients to the song’s spiritual energy.
+This inner work aspect helps heal the mind, body, and soul.

 As part of your spiritual journey, we highly recommend investigating the music significant to you.
 Some music connects with us because of the lyrics, some because of the music’s melody, rhythms, or flavor.
 Some music connects with us because it relates to people, places, things, ideas, and desires on an emotional level.

 Here is a simple but effective way to investigate your connection to music.
 You will need your journal with several blank pages.
 Some people prefer a larger art sketchbook or even easel paper.
 Once you have your paper or easel ready, start your favorite music, and write or doodle.
 Some people don’t even watch the page while they are writing.
 Let your hand write what you feel, words, pictures, etc. Once you access this creative and intuitive part of the mind, it is very freeing.
 Some refer to this as Automatic Writing.

 All music is spiritual, even the music that doesn’t resonate with you.
 The music is “off-key” or in a genre or style that you don’t like needs is has no association in our memory.
 Once we associate it, the mind can accept it as something we like.